mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 #### Identification

-- Monitor support tickets and get regular feedback from Support Engineers through the support channel
+- Monitor support tickets and get regular feedback from Support Engineers through the Support channel.
-- Ensure information flow with Solutions Architects and Customer Success Managers e.g. by receiving a regular report
+- Ensure information flow with Solution Architects and Customer Success Managers (e.g. by receiving a regular report).
-- Use already existing structures between Customer Support and Customer Success to avoid overhead; Customer Support is constantly sharing information with Customer Success Managers
+- Use existing communication structures between Customer Support and Customer Success to avoid overhead.

 #### Ranking

-- Use existing metrics from the ticket system like priority and customer revenue to rank identified issues
+- Use existing metrics (e.g. priority and customer revenue) from the ticket system to rank identified issues.
-- Compare Customer Support time put into issues to generated revenue for high impact
+- Compare Customer Support time put into issues to generated revenue for high impact.

 #### What is missing